 - Not avoiding fat.
-Contrary to what you might think, dietary fats can help prevent you from overeating and gaining weight.
+Contrary to what you might think at night while get compulsive eating, dietary fats can help prevent you from overeating and gaining weight.
 Try incorporating healthy fats into every meal to feel satisfied.

 - Fight boredom.
 Instead of taking a snack when you’re bored, create a distraction.
 Take a walk, call a friend, read, or have a hobby like painting or gardening.